 So there you have it – no excuse for not getting out and enjoying the wonderful city of Marquette!

-Got something else that’s fun, and cheap, to do in Marquette?
+Know of other fun, and cheap, things to do in Marquette?
 Let us know in the comments!